dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-8-volumes-partitions-and-mounts.md

   * supports larger disks

 With command `gparted` we can visualize this.
 We can get the same information from CLI tool `parted`.
+In particular, when in a `parted` "shell", the `print` "command" shows the partitions.
+But be very careful when using these commands `gparted` and `parted`!

 Important when organizing partitions: mind the difference between *KiB* (kibibyte) and *kB* (kilobyte), etc. `1 KiB` is 1024 or `2 ** 10` bytes, whereas `1 KB` is 1000 or `10 ** 3` bytes.
 Analogous remarks